 Arguably the most important thing you can do as an employer to support employees with a mental health issue returning to work is to encourage a culture which is open about mental health.
-Whilst stigma around mental health has been reduced in recent years, unfortunately some people and organisations have a difficult time in terms of opening up the conversation.
+If people feel comfortable being honest, they are more likely to receive the support they need.

 Absence management, the easy way

 If you offer support to your staff via Mental Health First Aiders, you can now reflect this status within Breathe too, so there can be no doubt about the support you’re offering - and who can offer it.

 If you want to let employees know that you truly put them first and will support them, join the Breathe Culture Pledge for free, today.

 Laura is a writer who enjoys getting into the detail of subjects and sharing that knowledge with snappy, interesting content.
 When not typing away, she enjoys walks in the woods and curling up with a good book and mug of something hot.

 By Laura Sands